-Windows: To manage print jobs or delete printers, use the Windows printers folder on the Start menu or in the Control Panel.
+Windows: To manage print jobs or delete printers, use the Windows Printers folder on the Start menu or in the Control Panel.
 To monitor the status of the last 10 print jobs, right-click the iPrint icon in the notification area and select Document Status.

-4.5 Windows Client: Using Additional Features
+Windows Client: Using Additional Features

-- Section 4.5.1, "Updating the iPrint Client," on page 54 - Section 4.5.2, "Using the iPrint Client Icon," on page 54 - Section 4.5.3, "Configuring the iPrint Client Settings," on page 54 - Section 4.5.4, "Implementing iPrint by Using the Command Line," on page 57 - Section 4.5.5, "Using iPrint with NetIdentity," on page 59 - Section 4.5.6, "Managing Global Actions through Iprint.ini," on page 59
+- "Automatically Removing a Printer from the Client Workstation" on page 65

+- "Auto Redirection of Printer" on page 65

+- "Auto Driver/Profile Update" on page 66

+- "Updating the iPrint Client" on page 66

+- "Using the iPrint Client Icon" on page 66

+- "Configuring the iPrint Client Settings" on page 66

+- "Implementing iPrint by Using the Command Line" on page 69

+- "Using iPrint with NetIdentity" on page 71

+- "Managing Global Actions through Iprint.ini" on page 71